 Difference Between C Corp vs S Corp

 Forming a company structure and getting it registered is in itself is a difficult task to be dealt with.
-When an individual starts a business he should get it registered with the concerned authorities under a corporate structure or an LLC structure.
-When registering for a company the founders should also consider whether to get a company registered as a C corporation or an S corporation for income tax purposes which sometimes becomes very critical.
-In this C Corp vs S Corp article, we will try and understand the key differences between C Corp vs S Corp.
+When an individual starts a business, he should get it registered with the concerned authorities under a corporate structure or an LLC structure.
+When registering for a company, the founders should also consider whether to get a company registered as a C corporation or an S corporation for income tax purposes which sometimes becomes critical.
+In this C Corp vs S Corp article, we will understand the key differences between C Corp vs S Corp.

 Below is the top 6 difference between C Corp vs S Corp

-- The key difference between S Corp vs C Corp is that under C Corp the corporation pays the income tax for the current year due whereas in S Corp the individual pays income tax on the percentage of their shareholding in the corporation and income tax is not charged at the corporation level
+- The key difference between S Corp vs C Corp is that the corporation pays the current year’s income tax under C Corp.
+In S Corp, the individual pays income tax on the percentage of their shareholding in the corporation and, income tax is not charged at the corporation level.

-- The profit and loss under S Corp are pass through by the business to the partners.
-These profit and loss are instead paid at the individual level by the owners of the business, but no tax is paid at the corporate level.
+- The profit and loss under S Corp are pass-through by the business to the partners.
+These profits and losses are instead paid at the individual level by the business owners, but no tax is paid at the corporate level.
 Whereas Under C Corp tax is paid by the corporate and again at the individual level on the profit/loss earned by the business

-- With both C Corp and S Corp income tax which is due is both on the salaries drawn by the partners and also on the dividends which are received from the corporation
+- Both C Corp and S Corp income tax, which is due, are on the salaries drawn by the partners and the dividends received from the corporation.

-- Under C Corp the shareholders the corporation is treated as a limited liability partnership which simply means that the partners are not personally liable for the debts or obligation of the business hence having limited liability towards the business.
-On the other hand, in S Corp the partners can be held personally liable for the debts and the obligations of the business which is why most of the companies opt for C Corp for ownership and taxation purposes
+- Under C Corp, the corporation is treated as a limited liability partnership, which means that the partners are not personally liable for the business’s debts or obligations, hence having limited liability towards the business.
+On the other hand, in S Corp, the partners can be held personally liable for the debts and the business’s obligations, so most companies opt for C Corp for ownership and taxation purposes.

-- Under C Corp it is a default type of Corporation when a company file articles of incorporation with the secretary of the state the company becomes a standard C Corp.
-On the other hand, under S Corp one must file for IRS Form 2553 after filing the form the partner will become an S Corp for the federal tax purposes.
+- Under C Corp, it is a default type of Corporation; when a company files articles of incorporation with the secretary of the state, the company becomes a standard C Corp.
+On the other hand, under S Corp, one must file for IRS Form 2553; after filing the form, the partner will become an S Corp for federal tax purposes.